 - Academic support through in-house study groups for all major introductory science and math classes

-- Opportunity to present their research at the MRC Spring Research Symposium
+- The opportunity to present their research at the MRC Spring Research Symposium

 - Engage in a faculty-sponsored research project for at least 6 hours per week during the entire academic year.
 Research may be taken for credit.
 Students who have a work-study award as part of their financial aid package, may choose to be paid for their research using that work-study award.

-- Enroll for UC 104: Introduction to Research, MRC’s one-credit course which prepares students for an undergraduate research position at the University of Michigan.
+- Enroll in UC 104: Introduction to Research, MRC’s one-credit course which prepares students for an undergraduate research position at the University of Michigan.

-Be an active member of the community by participating in MRC sponsored programs and events.
+- Be an active member of the community by participating in MRC sponsored programs and events.
+Participation in MRC Study Groups is strongly encouraged.

 - Keep Wednesday evenings free to participate in community events.